 Colon DSS-induced inflammation diminishes in intensity: DSS-treated mice still presented with some crypt abscesses, but lesions were generally less severe than observed in the preceding days (although two animals still presented with a severe transmural leukocytic infiltrate) (Figure 2A).
 MPO activity was indeed significantly lower than at day 10, but remained higher than at day 0 (Table 2).
 Half of the mice showed healing by re-epithelization at the edges of ulcerated areas, and most animals showed marked architectural disarray and hyperplasia indicative of crypt regeneration (Figure 2A).
 These observations were confirmed by the epithelial repair score, which remained elevated at day 13 (Table 3).
 This was accompanied by improvement of both mechanical and chemical barrier functions, indicated by the increased mRNA expression of Ocln (Table 4) and goblet cell restoration (Figure 2B).
 Indeed, goblet cell depletion severity score was decreased (Table 3) in parallel with an increased expression of the goblet cell markers Tff3 and Muc2 (Table 4).
-The correlation analysis performed at day 13 also showed that Tgf-β3, Il-15, Il-22 and Il-33 gene expressions were statistically correlated with the re-epithelization score (Figure 5).
+The correlation analysis performed at day 13 also showed that Tgf-β3, Il-15, Il-22, and Il-33 gene expressions were statistically correlated with the re-epithelization score (Figure 5).
 The initial Il-15 colonic mRNA level was actually restored, and gene expression of colon Saa (serum amyloid A) was notably increased (Table 4).
 At day 12, the observed improvement of the intestinal barrier function (Figure 1D) may have been a consequence of these ongoing epithelial repair events.

 Mucosa-adherent microbiota remains altered: The total biomass of mucosa-adherent microbiota at day 13 was higher than at day 10.
 Proteobacteria and Deferribacteres relative percentages remained high at day 13, while Bacteroidetes relative abundance was reduced 3-fold (Figure 3), with a clear reduction in the Bacteroidaceae family (4-fold less, P < 0.001, Table 5).
 In contrast, the Clostridium cluster XIVa proportion had increased compared to day 10.
-However, caecal SCFA concentrations remained very low at that time (Table 5).
+However, cecal SCFA concentrations remained very low at that time (Table 5).

 Three weeks after the maximal colitis intensity, epithelial repair is only partly achieved

 DSS-treatment exerts long-term effects on colon crypt architecture and permeability: While numerous parameters associated with colon inflammation did reach baseline values (Tables 2-4), several DSS-induced abnormalities such as colon environmental changes (hyperosmolarity and watery content) persisted.
-Colon histo-morphology also remained affected, as indicated by a high colon weight/length ratio (Table 2), crypt disarray (Figure 2A) and altered epithelium electrical parameters (transmural potential Vt: -1.2 ± 0.1 mV at day 28 vs -4.7 ± 0.5 mV at day 0, P < 0.05).
-Mice also still displayed inflammation traits, such as mild ulceration, mucosal erosion (Table 3) and increased gene expression of Tnf-α.
+Colon histo-morphology also remained affected, as indicated by a high colon weight/length ratio (Table 2), crypt disarray (Figure 2A), and altered epithelium electrical parameters (transmural potential Vt: -1.2 ± 0.1 mV at day 28 vs -4.7 ± 0.5 mV at day 0, P < 0.05).
+Mice also still displayed inflammation traits, such as mild ulceration, mucosal erosion (Table 3), and increased gene expression of Tnf-.
 Furthermore, higher concentrations of IL-1β in the colon, and of the endotoxemic marker in plasma, were recorded in DSS-treated mice when compared to untreated mice (Table 2).
 It is noteworthy that colon Il-33 and Saa gene expression remained elevated in DSS-treated mice (Table 4).